sourcegraph/customer-training/trainings/admin-webinar/lesson-plan.md

 #### Updates

 The updates section will show if there are updates for your instance!
-We update once a month, with optional addional patch releases throughout the month.
-You can click to view the changelog on this page, as well.
+We update once a month, with optional additional patch releases throughout the month.
+You can click to view the change-log on this page, as well.

 🔎 The trainer should demonstrate:

 * How to see if there's an available update
-* How to view the changelog
+* How to view the change-log

 #### Documentation

 Sourcegraph instances ship with their own copy of the docs site, also accessible at https://docs.sourcegraph.com.
-This is helpful if your site is airgapped, as you'll still be able to view the content on the docs site, and is helpful generally because you'll view the docs at the version your instance is currently on.
+This is helpful if your site is air-gapped, as you'll still be able to view the content on the docs site, and is helpful generally because you'll view the docs at the version your instance is currently on.

 🔎 The trainer should demonstrate: